 And that right there is my little Irish-related story.

 Give this a try for St. Patrick’s day or for any time you wish to have a great dinner.
-And be sure not to forget the Cheddar Thyme Soup Scones!
+And be sure not to forget to enjoy a Guinness with it either!

 - 2 tablespoons butter